-This manual covers installation and operating instructions for the following U.S. Robotics modems:
+This manual covers installation and operating instructions for the following 3Com modems:

-Sportster® 56 kbps internal and external modems
+Sportster® 33.6 kbps internal and external modems

-U.S. Robotics, the USRobotics logo, and Sportster are registered trademarks and Connections, Total Control, Courier, RapidComm, x2, and the x2 logo are trademarks of 3Com Corporation and its subsidiaries.
+3Com, the 3Com logo, U.S. Robotics, the USRobotics logo, and Sportster are registered trademarks; Connections, Total Control, Courier, RapidComm, x2, and the x2 logo are trademarks and Towne Square 2000 is a service mark of 3Com Corporation or its subsidiaries.
 Windows and Internet Explorer are registered trademarks of Microsoft Corp.
 CompuServe is a registered trademark of CompuServe Inc. America Online is a registered trademark of America Online Inc. Netscape Navigator is a trademark of Netscape Communications Corp.
 Any other trademarks, trade names, or service marks used in this manual are the property of their respective owners.

-© 1997 3Com Corporation 7770 North Frontage Road Skokie, IL 60077-2690 All Rights Reserved
+Copyright © 1997 3Com Corporation or its subsidiaries 7770 North Frontage Road Skokie, IL 60077-2690 All Rights Reserved